GEORGE-GICHURU/Bad/README.md

-Password Locker
+# Password Locker

 This is a Python Application that allows a user to generate a store passwords for various accounts.
 23/4/22

+# Author

-By George Gichuru
+  George Gichuru.

 # Description